nuxboxen/Marlin/README.md

 the page you are currently on.
-Scroll up a little and find the Green Button that says "Code" click the button and choose the bottom option "Download ZIP"  and save that zip file like you would any other downloaded file.
-Open the zip and move SKR-EZABL-firmware.bin to your printers SDCard and rename it to firmware.bin.
-Insert SDCard in you printer, power up and the printer will replace it's firmware with the one you just added by itself.
+Scroll up a little and find the Green Button that says "Code" click the button and choose the bottom option "Download ZIP"  and save that zip file like you would any other downloaded file.  **Find the file SKR-EZABL-firmware.bin** move it to your printers SDCard and **rename it to firmware.bin**  Insert SDCard in you printer, power up and the printer will replace it's firmware with the one you just added by itself.